-Vegetative incompatibility in C. parasitica is controlled by at least six unlinked vegetative incompatibility (vic) genes, each with two alleles (these are called heterokaryon incompatibility or het genes in some fungi).
+Vegetative incompatibility in C. parasitica is controlled by at least six unlinked vegetative incompatibility (vic) genes, each with two alleles.
 We have identified all six loci by classical genetics and are now trying to clone some of them.
-Current efforts to clone vic genes in C. parasitica are being undertaken in collaboration with Don Nuss's laboratory at the University of Maryland.
-Using the genome sequence of C. parasitica and resequencing of a vegetatively incompatible, in conjunction with linkage mapping, we are in the process of identifying several vic genes.
+Using the same strategy used for cloning het genes N. crassa, we are trying to clone vic genes in C. parasitica by chromosome walking from linked markers.

 --Kubisiak, T. L., and Milgroom, M. G. 2006.
 Markers linked to vegetative incompatibility (vic) loci and a region of reduced recombination near the mating type locus (MAT) in Cryphonectria parasitica.
 Fungal Genet.
 Biol.
 43: 453-463.
 [PubMed]